 \\These counties withdrew from participation (the last grant cycle is in parentheses): Bayfield (1997-98), Crawford (2000-01) and Florence (1999-00).
+Bayfield County is rejoining the program effective with the 2007-08 grant cycle.

 APPENDIX II

 History of the Private Sewage System Replacement or Rehabilitation Grant Program